 Punalu’u Black Sand Beach

 Punalu’u is the most popular black sand beach on the island, and arguably the most beautiful.
 Its easy access makes this beach very popular, and it’s also very popular for turtles!
-You will almost always see sea turtles sunning themselves on the warm sand or swimming in the shallow water.
+You will almost always see sea turtles sunning on the warm sand or swimming in the shallow water.

 Punalu’u is about an hour and a half from Kona and a great place to stop on the way to or from Hawaii Volcanos National Park.
 Check out my Guide to Volcanoes National Park to plan your visit!